Global Infrastructure Finance

 Regulated by Ofwat (Water Services Regulation Authority)

-Against this regulatory backdrop, we would make the following comments relating to the Assured Guaranty portfolio:
+Against this regulatory backdrop, we make the following comments relating to Thames Water:

-• Additionally, Thames Water has a debt service reserve fund for the Operating Company debt equal to 12 months.
+Thames Water, the regulated operating company, currently has GBP 2.4bn of liquidity available, sufficient to meet cash flow needs until May 2025.
+Additionally, Thames Water has a debt service reserve fund for the operating company debt equal to 12 months.

 Global Airport Sector: